-And now for the fourth and final installments of my articles for National Sandwich Month.
-Now that I’ve touched upon sourdough bread, lunch meats, and cheeses, it’s time to get into the best condiments.
-Afterall, nobody wants their sandwich to be too dry.
+My coverage of National Sandwich Day continues.
+In earlier installments, I gave my recommendations for the best sourdough bread, lunch meats, and cheeses.
+Now it’s time to get into the best condiments as nobody wants their sandwich to be too dry.

 Big ag condiments are some of the unhealthiest products out there.
 Almost every type of refined and denatured foods can be found in their ingredient lists.
 The major mayonnaises are the worst as they use factory farmed eggs, canola or soybean oil, and genetically modified sugar or high fructose corn syrup.
 The ketchups aren’t much better as they contain high fructose corn syrup and conventional tomatoes sprayed with multiple pesticides.
 Plus both mayo and ketchup, along with mustard and hot sauce, all use vinegar.
 If vinegar isn’t organic or non-GMO verified, there’s a strong possibly it’s sourced from genetically modified corn.